PrefectHQ/prefect-aws/docs/ecs_guide.md

 ### 2. This guide uses ECR to store you code data.
 Create a repo with the following command

+Use the following AWS CLI command to create an ECR repository.
+The name you choose for your repository will be reused in the next step when defining your Prefect deployment.

 ```bash
 aws ecr create-repository \
 --repository-name <my-ecr-repo> \
 --region <region>
 ```

+### 3. Create a `prefect.yaml`

 To have Prefect build your image when deploying your flow create a `prefect.yaml` file with the following specification: